Looking For Something Florida Keys Related?

 Sight fishing for cobia is very popular, especially when fly fishing or using lighter tackle.
 When sight fishing, one of the more important cobia fishing techniques that guarantees success, is to cast out a few feet in front of their path.
 Then on your retrieval, make sure you use plenty of action to draw them to the bait, lure or fly you're presenting.

-The best cobia fishing lures are the ones that make noise, but plastic eels are also very effective.
+The best cobia fishing lures are the ones that make noise, but plastic eel lures are also very effective.
 The key here is to make sure you set the hook so that the eel runs true in the water.
 You'll want to run the hook through the mouth with the tip of hook sitting further in the back of the eel.

 Cobia are also often found following rays and sharks, in the hopes of scavenging food these other predator fish have caught.
 If you see manta and eagle rays or sharks and it's cobia season, chances are you'll also find cobia.